asaraog/jump-start-mnist-iforest/README.md

 Rsolitude had the worst correlation with other models, as seen by Miller 2023.

-The per digit correlations for anomaly scores are also reported between Python and Go here:
+Correlation scores between Python and Go running independent tests for each digit with average 0.92:

-Correlation scores for the digit 0:  0.9 \
+Correlation scores for the digit 0:  0.89 \
 Correlation scores for the digit 1:  0.95 \
-Correlation scores for the digit 2:  0.86 \
+Correlation scores for the digit 2:  0.88 \
-Correlation scores for the digit 3:  0.91 \
+Correlation scores for the digit 3:  0.93 \
 Correlation scores for the digit 4:  0.9 \
 Correlation scores for the digit 5:  0.92 \
-Correlation scores for the digit 6:  0.95 \
+Correlation scores for the digit 6:  0.94 \
 Correlation scores for the digit 7:  0.94 \
+Correlation scores for the digit 8:  0.91 \
+Correlation scores for the digit 9:  0.94

+Correlation scores between Python and Risotree running independent tests for each digit with average 0.67

+Correlation scores for the digit 0:  0.43 \
+Correlation scores for the digit 1:  0.77 \
+Correlation scores for the digit 2:  0.48 \
+Correlation scores for the digit 3:  0.66 \
+Correlation scores for the digit 4:  0.61 \
+Correlation scores for the digit 5:  0.69 \
+Correlation scores for the digit 6:  0.73 \
+Correlation scores for the digit 7:  0.68 \
+Correlation scores for the digit 8:  0.7 \
+Correlation scores for the digit 9:  0.74

+Correlation scores between Risotree and Go running independent tests for each digit with average 0.65

+Correlation scores for the digit 0:  0.42 \
+Correlation scores for the digit 1:  0.75 \
+Correlation scores for the digit 2:  0.46 \
+Correlation scores for the digit 3:  0.61 \
+Correlation scores for the digit 4:  0.59 \
+Correlation scores for the digit 5:  0.67 \
+Correlation scores for the digit 6:  0.69 \
+Correlation scores for the digit 7:  0.68 \
-Correlation scores for the digit 8:  0.92 \
+Correlation scores for the digit 8:  0.7 \
-Correlation scores for the digit 9:  0.95
+Correlation scores for the digit 9:  0.72

-Interestingly, the digit 2 has low correlation indicating likely higher contamination.
+Interestingly, the digits 0 and 2 have low correlation indicating likely higher contamination.

+**It is important to note that the correlation scores could be high but still indicate poor anomaly detection.
+This is because the hyperparameters can be manipulated (sample size, number of trees, contamination) to have normal scores for all samples.
+For a rigorous treatment, outlier images should be compared across languages.**

 ## Under the data directory